Niketkumardheeryan/ML-CaPsule/Fake_News_Detection/README.md

 - Logistic Regression model
 - Evaluate

 # Included Gradio as User Interface
 # How to use it:
--firstly run all the cells.
+-firstly run all the cells
 -after running these cells at the last cell you will get a user interface -In that interface submit your news in input section.
 -The model will give you the output quickly with its confidence level